EMERGING MARKETS-Rare "pure" EM sell-off sends currencies sprawling

-LONDON, July 5 Top emerging market currencies dropped on Wednesday as worries about the South African central bank's cherished independence highlighted nerves about higher global borrowing costs.
+LONDON, July 5 (Reuters) - Top emerging market currencies dropped on Wednesday as worries about the South African central bank's cherished independence highlighted nerves about higher global borrowing costs.

 A more than 3 percent slump in oil compounded matters, but it was the more than 2 percent slump in South Africa's rand that did the most damage, following reports that the ruling African National Congress had agreed at its party conference that the central bank should be nationalised.